goonjja/minimdb/README.md

 # minimdb
 Mini IMDB.
 The movies and TV shows catalogue.

+I made this project in two days (~48 hours) as a test assignment for a fullstack developer position.
+It is far from being perfect, misses many test cases, contains hardcoded stuff, etc.
+But the general idea was to make it fast and stop to show my workflow and coding style without long polishing and perfectionism.

  Quick and dirty demo project featuring the following topics:

 * ASP.Net Core backend